 I logged into the live site and it does list the plugin in the "Update Available" section.
 So I guess I did OK.

 I assume we want the plugin upgraded locally and then pushed out in the next release, right?

-#17 Updated by Dominic Giglio almost 9 years ago
+#17 Updated by Dominic Giglio over 9 years ago

 I thought it was odd too, I assume it has something to do with the way svn rewrites history?

 In this case I did touch that many files.
 The changes that allow a user to choose the html element that wraps the title required small tweaks across the board.

 I was finally able to update in my local env, just took a little longer to show up.
 However, there's a small bug in the Featured Post autocomplete that's preventing proper results being returned from the Featured Blog.
 I haven't identified it yet, but I will today or tomorrow and will push 1.0.2 once I have.

 Please do whatever testing you need to do on CBox to make sure I haven't broken anything else.
 I've been trying to find more time to test CBox, hopefully I'll be able to tonight.
 But my prior testing of CBox didn't uncover any errors other than those that I've already chimed in on.
 I'll probably do one more round of CBox/Featured Content just to make sure there aren't any more weird bugs with 1.0.1.